Oscarzhangtc/Genefinder/README.md

 To start, clone the repo, and change files in /data folder to data or DNA sequence of your choice.

-Before running the program, be sure to load the data in terminal:
+Before running the program, be sure to load the data in bash:

 ```bash
 $ from load import load_seq